 Let your imagination unfurl.

 I’ve noticed this year that the kids have been following suit and even prompting me to do this on our hikes.
 As much as I love sit spots, it can be a tough expectation for kiddos.
 Sky swimming gives them something to imagine while shifting their perspective.
-And sometimes it’s the only moment they’re quiet for the entire day — I wish I were exaggerating.
+And sometimes it’s the only moment they’re quiet for the entire day — I only wish I was exaggerating.